As Seen OnAward-Winng Representation

-Representation for Clients throughout Fort Worth, Austin, Denton & McKinney
+Representation for Clients throughout Fort Worth, Austin, Denton & Allen

 Every background check from then on would include this conviction.
 A felony can keep you from finding a good job, finding a good place to live, or even obtaining a loan.
 These are life-altering consequences.
 You never want an undeserved drug charge to come to that.
-At Hamilton Grant PC, you will find drug crime lawyers who are committed to getting our clients a fair trial.
+At Deandra Grant Law, you will find drug crime lawyers who are committed to getting our clients a fair trial.
 We will do whatever it takes to ensure a just result.

 Call (214) 225-7117 to starting building your case.
 Our ecstasy charge defense attorneys are prepared to fight for your rights and best interests.